john-mh/trap_the_cat/README.md

    git clone https://github.com/your-username/catch-the-cat.git

 - Compile and run the Java code using your preferred IDE or the command line.
-- Enjoy playing Catch the Cat!
+- Enjoy playing Trap the Cat!

 ## Contributing 🤝
 Feel free to contribute to the project by submitting issues, feature requests, or pull requests.
 Your feedback and enhancements are highly appreciated.